jeyzer-community/jeyzer-demo/src/main/doc/README.txt

   The demo libraries include 3 fake libraries (prefixed with jeyzer-demo-dup) used to demonstrate the versionning and duplicate checks.
   The jeyzer-demo-shared library is provided to test the dynamic shared profile loading : it contains the Jeyzer-Repository=demo in its Manifest attributes.
   Each demo application is delivered with its source code.
-  All demo binaries are Java modules, backward compatible with JDK 7.
+  All demo binaries are Java modules, backward compatible with JDK 7, except the virtual threads one which was built with Java 21.
-  Important : all demo classes are obfuscated with Proguard, to demonstrate the Jeyzer de-obfuscation capabilities.
+  Important : all demo classes (except the virtual threads ones) are obfuscated with Proguard, to demonstrate the Jeyzer de-obfuscation capabilities.
   The demo package also include a JFR configuration available in the $JEYZER_DEMO_HOME/config/jfr directory.

   Jeyzer profiles